AlexDatTr/Ecommerce_Project/starting_with_question.md

-**Question 2: What is the average number of products ordered from visitors in each city and country?**
+# Question 2: What is the average number of products ordered from visitors in each city and country?**

-SQL Queries:
+## SQL Queries:

 	SELECT 	DISTINCT	city,
 		SUM(productquantity)	OVER(PARTITION BY	city)/COUNT(DISTINCT	visitorid)	OVER(PARTITION BY	city) AS	avgproductbycity,
 		country,
 		SUM(productquantity)	OVER(PARTITION BY	country)/COUNT(DISTINCT	visitorid)	OVER(PARTITION BY	country) AS	avgproductbycountry
 	FROM	public.cleaned_data
 	ORDER BY	city

-Answer:	Average number of products ordered from visitors in each city and country:	https://drive.google.com/file/d/1osUZB5lRot-ASERmtSFaqrIuSFGc7W_8/view?usp=drive_link
-	Calculated by geting the total quatity of product ordered in each city or country and then dividing by the number of visitor
+## Answer: Calculated by geting the total quatity of product ordered in each city or country and then dividing by the number of visitor.
+Average number of products ordered from visitors in each city and country:	https://drive.google.com/file/d/1osUZB5lRot-ASERmtSFaqrIuSFGc7W_8/view?usp=drive_link

-**Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?**
+# Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?**

-SQL Queries:
+## SQL Queries:

 	--To count number of transaction in each category in each city SELECT	country,
 		city,
 		productcategory,
 		COUNT(productcategory)	AS	totaltransactionpercategory
 	FROM	public.cleaned_data
 	GROUP BY	city,country,productcategory
 	ORDER BY	country,
 			city,
 			totaltransactionpercategory	DESC
 	;

 	--To count number of transaction in each category in each country SELECT	country,
 		productcategory,
 		COUNT(productcategory)	AS	totaltransactionpercategory
 	FROM	public.cleaned_data
 	GROUP BY	country,productcategory
 	ORDER BY	country,
 			totaltransactionpercategory DESC
 	;

+## Answer:
-Answer:	The first query generates a table with all the city, different category ordered from each city and the total number of products ordered for each of those categories.
+- The first query generates a table with all the city, different category ordered from each city and the total number of products ordered for each of those categories.
 The second query generate a table with all the country, different category ordered from each country and the total number of products ordered for each of those categories.
 From there, we can see that most US city ordered most product in Apparel category, when some of the US city also ordered more product from Nest category; by contrast, there is no significant pattern for city in other country.
 And when looking at the table from second query, it shows that over 36% of the transaction in the US is in Apparel category, 32% of the transaction in the US is in Nest category, and all other categories only share a small percentage of transaction.
 Besides, there's no significant pattern recognized from other countries.

-	Number of transaction in each category in each country:	https://drive.google.com/file/d/1YLL6tbsG-6RI1qnKkeBfpLsqdIa5Xyym/view?usp=drive_link
+- Number of transaction in each category in each country:	https://drive.google.com/file/d/1YLL6tbsG-6RI1qnKkeBfpLsqdIa5Xyym/view?usp=drive_link
-	Number of transaction in each category in each city:	https://drive.google.com/file/d/16EcikQ498HZxoQ7oInLwtzwR3gUVizdz/view?usp=sharing
+- Number of transaction in each category in each city:	https://drive.google.com/file/d/16EcikQ498HZxoQ7oInLwtzwR3gUVizdz/view?usp=sharing

-**Question 4: What is the top-selling product from each city/country?
+# Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?**

-SQL Queries:
+## SQL Queries:

 	-- city and best-selling product
 	WITH	cte AS(
 	SELECT 	country,
 			city,
 			productsku,